-The first Usage screen displays the current job usage and grand total usage of component A, B, A+B, and solvent (S).
-The second Usage screen displays the total volume pumped for all available materials.
+The first Usage screen displays the current job usage of components A, B, A+B, and solvent (S).
+The second Usage screen displays the grand total usage of components A, B, A+B, and solvent (S).
+The third Usage screen displays the total volume pumped for all available materials.